 Balfour decided to surrender the seals of office rather than to dissolve Parliament around 22 November 1905.27 That decision was hardened by a speech by Rosebery on 25 November, in which he categorically refused to serve in a Campbell-Bannerman administration, ostensibly on the grounds of the latter's alleged support for Home Rule.
 Rosebery's outburst at Bodmin convinced Balfour that the rift between the former premier and the current Liberal leader, and the divisions between the latter and the 'Limps', would make it impossible for CB to form a government.
-He thus resigned on 4 December, expecting that the formation of a Liberal administration would fail in full view of an expectant electorate.28 unsurprisingly, baulked at the idea of accepting office before the general election, but not so CB.
-He accepted Balfour's poisoned chalice, faced down the Relugas challenge, and emerged as the undisputed and indispensable leader of Liberalism.
-Despite Limp plotting and Balfour's acute sense of timing, a Liberal administration under CB thus materialised.
-Once installed in office, the new government took to the hustings on 8 January 1906.
+He thus resigned on 4 December, expecting that the formation of a Liberal administration would fail in full view of an expectant electorate.

 Balfour had failed to appreciate the desire of leading Liberals for harmony, in public at any rate.
 Indeed, had the Relugas triumvirate persevered in its original plan, Balfour might well have pulled off a remarkable coup.
 As it was, all of them underestimated CB's toughness.
 Ironically, resignation rather than dissolution actually complicated the Relugas plan.
-Asquith,
+Asquith, As A. K. Russell's pertinent analysis of the 1906 election has shown, foreign policy issues played no prominent role during the campaign.